Cyborgscode/Personal-Voice-Assistent/README.md

 To run it, you need at least:

 ```
-Python3
+python3
 pip3
 portaudio
 mbrola             (found on github)
 espeak
 vosk               (found on github)
-sox                (needed in case you wanne make use of GTTS)
+sox                (needed in case you want to make use of GTTS)
-openssl 1.x+       (used to communicate with the PVA TLS Server)
+openssl 1.x+       (used to communicate with the PVA TLS server)
 ```

 # JAVA deps have been removed to prepare for distro packaging